-- 5. Based on the outcome of the ministerial policy debate, the discussions in the Working Party and the written comments received from the delegations, the Presidency has prepared the first compromise proposal contained in the Annex of this document.
-The Presidency invites the delegations to discuss the document in the WP TELECOM meeting on 25 February 2021. - 6.
-The changes in the document compared with the Commission's proposal are underlined: additions are marked with bold, deletions with strikethrough.
+- 4. The delegations discussed the first compromise text in the WP TELECOM on 4 March 2021 and during a telecom attachés meeting on 11 March 2021, and were requested to submit their written comments on the proposal by 15 March 2021. - 5.
+On 10 March 2021 the European Data Protection Board (EDPB) and European Data Protection Supervisor (EDPS) issued a joint opinion on the proposal. - 6.
+Based on the discussions in the Working Party, the written comments received from the delegations, and the Joint Opinion of the EDPB-EDPS, the Presidency has prepared the second compromise proposal contained in the Annex of this document.
+The Presidency invites the delegations to discuss the document in the WP TELECOM meeting on 13 April 2021. - 7.
+Changes in the document as compared with the Commission's proposal are marked as follows: new text is indicated with bold, and deletions with strikethrough.
+Changes as compared with the first Presidency compromise (doc.
+6297/21) are underlined.